Managing CGT through unitised funds

 Generally, with a model portfolio, investments are held directly by the client, which means gains (or losses) will usually contribute to the client’s annual CGT exemption (unless, of course, the portfolio is held within a tax-efficient wrapper).
 Exactly how much of their exemption is used up will depend on how many underlying investments were bought or sold, and how the investments performed.
 The reduction in the CGT exemption makes it more likely that investors will exceed their allowance and pay tax on investment gains in any given year.

 At RBC Brewin Dolphin, most of the assets in our unitised Voyager Funds and Managed Portfolio Service (MPS) are held through our MI Select Manager (MISM) Funds.
-The MISM Funds are ‘manager of managers’ funds and include mandates with institutional-level fees, which means they are very competitively priced.
+The MISM Funds are ‘manager-of-managers’ funds and include mandates with institutional-level fees, which means they are very competitively priced.
 Many of the changes we make will take place within the MISM Funds, either by moving funds between the managers or by replacing a manager.
 These changes do not give rise to a CGT liability as this only occurs when units in the fund are sold.
 This approach may help to make the most of your client’s annual CGT exemption.

 Long track record